CicadaSeventeen/debian-input-method-guide/README.md

 "Rime is an input method engine for entering Chinese characters, supporting a wide range of input methods.
 The Rime engine itself does not provide a frontend for receiving user input.
 It must be used with an input method framework such as `fcitx5` or `ibus`. "
 ——ArchWiki
 ```
 `rime` is a IM engine/addon that can be used on various IM framework.
-As a result, you can use `rime` on different platforms and operating systems like Windows, Macos and Linux, so that you can get similar input experiece on different OS.
+As a result, you can use `rime` on different platforms and operating systems like Windows, Macos and Linux, so that you can get similar input experience on different OS.
 One major difference between `rime` and other IM engine is that it does not limit input schemas.
 Users can, and actually need, to add input schemas to make it work, although mostly `rime-luna-pinyin` is used as default.
 Thanks to such design, `rime` can not only provide Chinses input method but also have potential to be a general IM engine.
-Using `rime`, you can type any symbols,emoji or languages in theory if such schemas has been made by any developer.
-For example, you can make rime-based Greek or Russian input schemas on `ibus-rime` to avoid a known bug of `ibus`.
+Using `rime`, you can type any symbols,emoji or other languages if such schemas has been made by any developer.
+For example, you can make rime-based Greek input schemas on `ibus-rime` to avoid a known bug of `ibus`if you use Chinese and Greek on `ibus` at the same time.
+However, to realize this potential, you need to spend much time config `rime`, especially when you have to make you own schemas.
+So even though `rime` provides IM for every langauge in theory, it may not be as powerful in practice.

+### What is `M17N`
+### What is `table`